 Neurons receive signals from other neurons through dendrites.
-There are electrochemical reactions at the interface between an axon and a dendrite of another cell that allows transmission between two neurons.
+There are electrochemical reactions at the interface between an axon and a dendrite of another cell that allow transmission between two neurons.
 The axon terminal has vesicles that contain neurotransmitters, which are released in the synaptic gap when the axon is stimulated by electrical pulses, as illustrated in Figure 3.27b.
 The neurotransmitters stimulate ion channels in the cell membrane, causing them to open.
+There are many types of channels; two common ones are sodium (Na^+) channels and potassium (K^+) channels.
+The potassium channel has a slow excitatory action, while the sodium channel has a fast excitatory and a slow inhibitory action.